SoulSwapFinance/exchange-subgraph/README.md

 ## Queries

-Below are a few ways to show how to query the hyperswap-subgraph for data.
+Below are a few ways to show how to query the soulswap-subgraph for data.
 The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the [querying api](https://thegraph.com/docs/graphql-api).
 These queries can be used locally or in The Graph Explorer playground.

 ## Key Entity Overviews

-#### HyperswapFactory
+#### SoulSwapFactory

-Contains data across all of Hyperswap.
+Contains data across all of SoulSwap.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token